Air hockey is a tried and tested arcade game, one that many of us remember from our childhood.

 Regularly check your pucks for dents and any build up of unwanted material such as dust or dirt.
 You can always try to re-smooth your puck, but your game won’t be the same.

-It is always best to replace any damaged pucks.
-For this reason, it is strongly advised to have an abundance of spares on hand so you can continue playing when you notice a damaged puck.
+It's always best to replace any damaged pucks.
+For this reason, it's strongly advised to have plenty of spares on hand so you can continue playing when you notice a damaged puck.